Resources for the Starving, Dehydrated Columbia Student Protesters

 Absolute Bagels

-Don’t let the fact that this bagel joint is owned and operated by a Thai family, these are the best bagels in the city, and possibly the world.
+Don’t let the fact that this bagel joint is owned and operated by a Thai family fool you, these are the best bagels in the city, and possibly the world.
 AB makes H&H taste like Wonder Bread.
 Their bagels are somehow perpetually coming out of the oven, with a perfectly crusty exterior and steaming, soft interior.
 My personal favorite were their everything bagels, which have a healthy amount of rock salt to bring the other flavors out.
 And before you ask, know they offer a host of Tofutti smears, since I’m confident most protesters are vegans.
 At $1 a bagel, there’s little economic reason for Columbia’s Freedom Protesters to starve.
 Bring your protest signs, but don’t bother bringing a credit card because AB is cash only!
 AB on Yelp.

 Koronet Pizza